Masterworks: Highlights of the Collection

 As you enter the Athenaeum's Art Gallery, a majestic scene of California's Yosemite Valley dominates your view.
 This is German immigrant painter Albert Bierstadt's The Domes of the Yosemite of 1867, the centerpiece of the Athenaeum's collection.
 The painting's vast scale is appropriate to the tremendous size of its subject and was intended to amaze audiences on the east coast who had never visited the region.

-Let your eye travel down into the valley, following the winding course of the Merced River, and went your way back up the Royal Arches on the distant valley wall and the landmark profile of Half Dome at the far right.
+Let your eye travel down into the valley, following the winding course of the Merced River, and wend your way back up the Royal Arches on the distant valley wall and the landmark profile of Half Dome at the far right.
 This painting is easily the most recognized work in the Athenaeum's collection, and there is good reason to believe that this end of the Art Gallery was designed specifically for its display.

 You can walk up and examine the details of the painting, or back far away to appreciate it's overall composition.
 If it's open, be sure to climb up the viewing balcony, added in 1882, and experience the painting as Bierstadt himself liked to do.
 He had similar balconies built in his vast studio in upstate New York.
 We don't know why Fairbanks chose a monumental depiction of the Sierra Nevada Mountains as the core of an art collection displayed in the midst of Vermont's Green Mountains.
 What do you think his reasoning was?